peergynt/guice/README.md

 Building the project
 ----
-Execute `mvn clean install` in the root directory to build vaadin-guice and vaadin-guice-boot.
+Execute `mvn clean install` in the root directory to build guice-vaadin.

 Porting from vaadin-spring
 ----